kollalabs/protoc-gen-openapi/README.md

 We have added some features that the Gnostic team most likely doesn't want to add :-) Some are fairly Kolla specific, sorry.
 We try to hide Kolla specific functionality in a way that won't trip anyone up.

+### Enums
+Enums work better by using string values of proto enums instead of ints.
 ### Summary Field

 Sometimes you want more control over certain properties in the OpenAPI manifest.
 In our